netdata/netdata/.travis/README.md

 prepare the release artifacts and get ready with the release draft.

 ### Package Management workflows
-As part of our goal to provide the best support to our customers, we have created a set of CI workflows to automatically produce
+To provide the best support to our customers, we have automated the binary package release process for multiple distributions and architectures.
-DEB and RPM for multiple distributions.
-These workflows are implemented under the templated stages '_DEB_TEMPLATE' and '_RPM_TEMPLATE'.
-We currently plan to actively support the following Operating Systems, with a plan to further expand this list following our users needs.

-### Operating systems supported
-The following distributions are supported
-- Debian versions
-  - Buster (TBD - not released yet, check [debian releases](https://www.debian.org/releases/) for details)
-  - Stretch
-  - Jessie
-  - Wheezy

-- Ubuntu versions
-  - Disco
-  - Cosmic
-  - Bionic
-  - artful

-- Enterprise Linux versions (Covers Redhat, CentOS, and Amazon Linux with version 6)
-  - Version 8 (TBD)
-  - Version 7
-  - Version 6

-- Fedora versions
-  - Version 31 (TBD)
-  - Version 30
-  - Version 29
-  - Version 28

-- OpenSuSE versions
-  - 15.1
-  - 15.0

-- Gentoo distributions
-  - TBD

-### Architectures supported
-We plan to support amd64, x86 and arm64 architectures.
-As of June 2019 only amd64 and x86 will become available, as we are still working on solving issues with the architecture.
+This gives netdata the ability to provide cutting edge and stable releases through reliable and highly available distribution channels like [package cloud](https://packagecloud.io).

+We build for DEB and RPM, across multiple distributions and architectures.
+The workflows were designed, having in mind that we intend to support all possible platforms on the market, thus we needed to keep things as simple as possible and as flexible as possible.
-The Package deployment can be triggered manually by executing an empty commit with the following message pattern: `[Package PACKAGE_TYPE PACKAGE_ARCH] DESCRIBE_THE_REASONING_HERE`.
+Package deployment can be triggered manually by executing an empty commit, respecting this message pattern: `[Package PACKAGE_TYPE PACKAGE_ARCH]([Build latest])* DESCRIBE_THE_REASONING_HERE`.
-Travis Yaml configuration allows the user to combine package type and architecture as necessary to regenerate the current stable release (For example tag v1.15.0 as of 4th of May 2019)
+Travis Yaml configuration allows the user to combine package type and architecture as necessary to regenerate the current stable release (For example tag v1.15.0 as of 4th of May 2019).
+PACKAGE_TYPE may be either DEB or RPM, while PACKAGE_ARCH at the moment may be either amd64 or i386.
+If we omit "[Build latest]" string from the commit, then the latest code will be published, otherwise the latest stable tag will be built.
 Sample patterns to trigger building of packages for all amd64 supported architecture:
-- '[Package amd64 RPM]': Build & publish all amd64 available RPM packages
+- `[Package amd64 RPM] Building latest stable`: Build & publish all available amd64 RPM packages, from latest stable release
+- `[Package amd64 DEB] Building latest stable`: Build & publish all available amd64 DEB packages, from latest stable release
-- '[Package amd64 DEB]': Build & publish all amd64 available DEB packages
+- `[Package amd64 DEB][Build latest] Build nightlies`: Build & publish all available amd64 DEB packages, from latest nightly code

+### Architectures and Operating systems supported
+To find out details about our distribution support, please visit our [distributions page](../packaging/DISTRIBUTIONS.md)